Partner at AKD Lawyers

 Passing Distance La.
 R.S. § 32:76.1 Drivers must maintain a 3-foot distance when overtaking bicycles

 Shoulder Riding La.
-R.S. § 32:194 Allowed for cyclists; not for motor vehicles
+R.S. § 32:194 Cyclists may use shoulders; motor vehicles may not

 Harassment La.
 R.S. § 32:201 Prohibits harassment or intimidation of cyclists